 Usability is a core part of user experience, but the user experience is significantly broader in scope.
 A developer must consider both of these things when fine-tuning and optimizing their product.

-So, a website or software may be super easy and functional, but doesn’t leave an emotional effect on the user.
+So, a website or an app may be super easy and functional but doesn’t leave an emotional effect on the user.
 This would be an experience that has been optimized for usability, but not the user experience.
-In the image shared for this article, the boy is experiencing the benefits of both usability and user experience.
+Striking the right balance between usability vs user experience is key to creating a product that resonates emotionally and functionally with its audience.
+In the image shared for this article, the boy is experiencing the benefits of both UI usability and user experience.

 What is Usability?